 What else did a typical housewife have to be thankful for?
 Wrinkle-free synthetic fabrics had taken the “iron” out of “ironing day.”
 Frozen foods, cake mixes, TV dinners and a growing fast-food industry were making mealtimes less taxing.

-Birth control pills had been on the market for three years and usage was spreading.
-It was still a crime to send birth control information through the mail, however.
-Something to do with “pornography,” you understand.
+Birth control pills had been on the market for three years.
+Usage was spreading.
+It was still a crime, however, to send birth control information through the mail.
+Something to do with “pornography,” you see.
 Experts—male experts, anyway—reported that America’s females had never had it so good.

 In reality a revolution was brewing.

 THE PATRICK HENRY OF THE MOMENT was Betty Friedan, mother of three small children, a stay-at-home mom (pretty much the only kind in 1963) and college graduate.
-Growing up she heard the same message again and again: “A woman’s place is in the home.
+Growing up she had heard the same message again and again.
+“A woman’s place is in the home.
 A woman’s place is in the home.”
 A girl must learn to cook and sew.
-A girl must make herself attractive to young men.
-Still, she had to be careful.
+A girl must make herself attractive to men.
+Still, she must be careful.
 She must not be too aggressive or act “too smart.”
 She must not curse.
 She must not engage in activities which made her sweat.
 She must not discuss sex!
 Mercy!
 No mentioning that word!

 She must be a “lady.”

-At times, it seemed, nothing mattered more than looking good for and finding and roping in “Mr. Right.”
+At times, it seemed nothing mattered more than looking good for and finding and roping in “Mr. Right.”
 The husband was the key.
 Landing him was like reeling in a prized fish.
-Looking good was as important to a woman, as bait is to a fisherman.
-Slogans like: “Blondes have more fun.” said it all.
-American women were trained to think that happiness could be found in a bottle of coloring.
-Even the first Barbie dolls (which sold in 1959) helped bolster the message.
+Looking good was as important to a woman, as bait to a fisherman.
+Slogans like: “Blondes have more fun,” said it all.
+American women were trained to think that happiness could be found in a bottle of coloring and millions died their hair blonde.
+Even the first Barbie dolls, which sold in 1959, helped bolster the message.

 Barbie was all body and no brain.
 Her hair was perfect.
 Her clothes were lovely.
 Her head was empty.